ros-hybrid-behaviour-planner/so_data/README.md

 #### Sample Morphogenesis Mechanism

 Module decision includes a sample morphogenesis mechanism which determines the barycenter of a robot group and lets it spread a center gradient.
+Each agent determines the distance to each received neighbor gradient.
+The agents spread morphogenetic gradients which include the position and the current sum of distances if the robots.
+The own and the received sum of distances will be compared.
+The barycenter is the agent which has the smallest sum of distances.

 ```python
 class MorphogenesisBarycenter(DecisionPattern):